ekohe/wulin_master/README.md

 `:depend_column`

-This option should be used when the `:choices` option specifying a hash value.
-When you choose a value, say 'k1', from the column that `:depend_column` specifies, then you edit the current column, the dropdown will display options which are the values of key 'k1' in the choices hash.
+This option should be used when the `:choices` option is specifying a hash value.
+When you choose a value, say 'k1', from the column that `:depend_column` specifies, then when you edit the current column, the dropdown will display options which are the values of key 'k1' in the choices hash.
 Here is an example:

 ```ruby
 class ServiceGrid < WulinMaster::Grid